Skip to content

 Short answers, pulled from the story.

-What is the chemical principle behind how a blast furnace operates?
+What is a blast furnace used for?